jodha/SimpleRenderEngine/README.md

 # SimpleRenderEngine

 This is an update to Morten Nobel-Jørgensen's SimpleRenderEngine (sre).
-The intent of the updates is to make the SRE interface easier to use (e.g. not as dependent on advanced C++11/14 features like Lambdas) and with less exposure of OpenGL internals (e.g. by abstracting away direct use of transformation matrices).
-Several build issues have also been fixed.
+The intent of the updates is to enhance the capabilities and to make the SRE interface easier to use (e.g. not as dependent on advanced C++11/14 features like Lambdas) and with less exposure of OpenGL internals (e.g. by abstracting away direct use of transformation matrices).

 Two new cameras (derived from the basic virtual camera) have been added:
-1) A basic "First-Person Surveyor" (e.g. a Minecraft-like) camera (demonstrated in 'examples/18_FPS-camera.cpp')
+1) A basic "First-Person Surveyor (FPS)" (e.g. a Minecraft-like) camera (demonstrated in 'examples/18_FPS-camera.cpp')
 2) A basic "Flight" camera (demonstrated in 'examples/19_Flight-camera.cpp')

 The goal of SimpleRenderEngine is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.